Vitamin C (Ascorbic acid)Ascorbic acid

 Vitamin C plays a role in protecting against the following:

-Some studies -- though not all -- suggest that vitamin C, acting as an antioxidant, can slow down the progression of atherosclerosis (hardening of the arteries).
+Some studies -- though not all -- suggest that vitamin C can slow down the progression of atherosclerosis (hardening of the arteries).
 It helps prevent damage to LDL ("bad") cholesterol, which then builds up as plaque in the arteries and can cause heart attack or stroke.
 Other studies suggest that vitamin C may help keep arteries flexible.

 In addition, people who have low levels of vitamin C may be more likely to have a heart attack, stroke, or peripheral artery disease, all potential results of having atherosclerosis.
 Peripheral artery disease is the term used to describe atherosclerosis of the blood vessels to the legs.
 This can lead to pain when walking, known as intermittent claudication.
 But there is no evidence that taking vitamin C supplements will help.